-It is important to add the recommended daily proportion of protein to our diet each day.
-Vegetables with high protein content contribute to several important functions in our body to perform well.
+It is essential to add the recommended daily proportion of protein to our diet each day.
+Fruits and vegetables with high protein content contribute to several important bodily functions to perform well.
 It not only helps in building muscle mass, but it also strengthens our muscle mass.

-Most interestingly, when we think of adding protein to our diet, fish or meat mostly come to mind.
-But if you are vegan or vegetarian, you have other options to look into to add the recommended amount of protein that your body needs.
+When we think of adding protein to our diet, fish or meat mostly come to mind.
+But if you are vegan or vegetarian, you have other options to add the recommended amount of protein your body needs.

 Worry not!
 One such source of protein is vegetables.
 Try out these options for plenty of variety.
-They can be easily enjoyed as a whole food, as a side dish, or by using them in different types of recipes.
+They can be easily enjoyed as whole food, as a side dish, or by using them in different types of recipes.
+These are all vegetarian foods with high protein content.
 Are vegetable proteins different from animal proteins?

-Vegetables with high protein content are loaded with nutrients and vitamins that our bodies need to perform well regularly.
+Vegetables with high protein content contain nutrients and vitamins that our bodies need to perform well regularly.
 Also, vegetables contribute to the cornerstone of any healthy eating pattern.

 It is also important to note that the protein contribution changes based on how you prepare your plant-based meal for the day.

-Let’s look at the high-protein vegetables that are ranked from highest to lowest in protein contribution to our bodies.
+Let’s look at the high-protein vegetables ranked from highest to lowest in protein contribution to our bodies.